IAFEnvoy/BothHandsCombat/README.md

 NeoForge 26.1.2 port of [OffHandCombat](https://github.com/BunnyCinnamon/OffHandCombat).

+This mod allows players to use an attackable weapon in the offhand and perform independent off-hand attacks, including dual crossbows.

 ## Features

 - Use an attackable weapon in the offhand and right-click an entity to perform an independent off-hand attack.